 Site inspection at the completion of installation of equipment and utilities, e.g., HVAC, water, compressed gases, etc.;

-Upon receipt of complete required documents for license to manufacture, Distribute, to operate as Wholesalers or Retailers and payment of prescribed fee, inspection of the premises shall be conducted.
+Upon receipt of complete required documents for registration and license to manufacture, Distribute, to operate as Wholesalers or Retailers and payment of prescribed fee, inspection of the premises shall be conducted.

-Prior to issuance of an operational license for premises for medical products, the intended premises shall comply to the suitability stipulated in Chapter 2.2 of these guidelines.
-Any premise is granted a license after the findings of the inspection of the premise meet the requirements.
+Prior to issuance of registration certificate and an operational license for premises dealing with medical products, the intended premises shall comply to the premise suitability stipulated in these guidelines.

-Note: After commissioning the facility and start of manufacturing, the company should submit a formal application for GMP inspection and authorization to manufacture pharmaceutical products.
+Note: After commissioning the facility and start of manufacturing, the company should submit a formal application for GMP inspection and authorization to manufacture medical products. followed by an application for product registration.
 The aforementioned documents shall be provided to the Authority.

 1.3 ADDITIONAL GUIDANCE ON LICENSING OF NEW PREMISES